Nine need-to-know benefits of life insurance

 5. Help pay for college tuition

-The costs of college keep rising and it’s inherent on you to find ways to keep up.
-The average cost of college varies from around $9,500 per year for a public four-year in-state college to $32,000 per year for a private four-year college.3 In addition to providing a death benefit that could be used for education, the cash value in permanent life insurance policies provides access to funds for educational expenses while alive.
-Families could withdraw some cash value or possibly take a policy loan.1 Withdrawals are generally tax-free, and life insurance policies are not currently counted on the FAFSA as an asset.
+The costs of college keep rising and it’s up to you to find ways to keep up.
+The average cost of college varies from around $11,610 per year for a public four-year in-state college to $43,350 per year for a private nonprofit four-year college.5 In addition to providing a death benefit that could be used for education, the cash value in permanent life insurance policies provides access to funds for educational expenses while alive.
+Families could withdraw some cash value or possibly take a policy loan.1 Withdrawals are generally tax-free as long as it’s less than or equal to the amount of premiums you’ve already paid6, and life insurance policies are not currently counted on the FAFSA as an asset.

 6. Help you save for retirement